MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-common-data-service-virtual-entities.md

 > [!NOTE]
 > The **Enable the virtual entity** toggle will be set to **Yes** automatically when all required setup has been completed.
 If the toggle is set to **No**, review the steps in previous sections of this document to ensure all prerequisite setup is completed.

-3. Select the entity or entities you want to generate in Dataverse.
+3. Select the table or tables you want to generate in Dataverse.

 4. Select **Generate/refresh**.

 ![Dataverse Integraton](./media/hr-admin-integration-common-data-service-integration.jpg)

-## Check entity generation status
+## Check table generation status

-Virtual entities are generated in Dataverse through an asynchronous background process.
+Virtual tables are generated in Dataverse through an asynchronous background process.
 Updates on the process display in the action center.
 Details on the process, including error logs, appear in the **Process automations** page.

 1. In Human Resources, open the **Process automations** page.